Whomrx666/vuln-sql/README.md

 A tool that uses public proxies to find and scan sites for sql injection vulnerability<br>

+### Warning
+Use it on Linux or Cloudshell Terminal or something similar that is linux based

 __Usage:__ `python vuln-sql.py -d product.php?id=`

 ### Requirements